 - Pain, discomfort, a lump or swelling in the testicle area

-- A history of testicle, prostate or sexual problems
+- A history of testicles, prostate or sexual problems

 - A groin, testicle, penis or scrotum surgery